-Thrush (also known as ‘monilial’ or yeast infection) is a very common condition in menstruating women which causes an itchy and uncomfortable feeling which affects the vulva and vagina.
+Thrush (also known as ‘monilial’ or yeast infection) is a very common condition in women of all ages – about 75% of all women will contract it at some point during their lifetime.
+It causes an itchy and uncomfortable feeling in the vulva and vagina.
 It is caused by the fungus Candida, a type of yeast which occurs naturally on the body.

-Common home remedies such as yoghurt and probiotics have not been shown to have any benefit.
-As the fungus thrives in a high sugar environment, patients with uncontrolled diabetes are prone to thrush and a low sugar diet is recommended to reduce the risk of infection.
+As the fungus thrives in high sugar environment, patients with uncontrolled diabetes are prone to thrush and a low sugar diet is recommended to reduce the risk of infection.

 Avoiding irritating substances

-Many women have difficulty cleaning after a bowel motion which leads to irritation caused by excessive wiping.
-A simple solution is to put a thick layer of petroleum jelly also known as Vaseline over the anal skin before producing a motion.
-This protects the skin and makes cleaning much easier.
-It is also best to use hypoallergenic toilet paper (such as Sorbent) to clean with, as they are less likely to cause abrasion and irritation to the anus and vulva.
+Excess wiping after a bowel motion can also cause irritation.
+A simple solution is to put a thick layer of petroleum jelly (Vaseline) over the anal skin before going to the toilet – this protects the skin and makes cleaning much easier.
+It’s also best to use hypoallergenic toilet paper (such as Sorbent) to clean with, as it’s less likely to cause abrasion.

 Things you could be allergic to